aioobe/aioobe.github.io/_posts/2016-06-28-returning-assert-method.md

 }
 {% endhighlight %}

-in which case you can't directly translate the whole thing to a conditional expression.
+in which case you can't directly translate the whole thing to a conditional expression, since this doesn't compile:

+{% highlight java %}
+     ...
+     : throw new AssertionError("Unexpected condition");
+{% endhighlight %}

 Here's where this little utility method comes in handy:

 {% highlight java %}
-public static <T> T fail(RuntimeException exc) {
+public static <R, T extends Throwable> R fail(T t) throws T {
-    throw exc;
+    throw t;
 }
 {% endhighlight %}